2019 Begins LLI Winter Schedule

 Coty Keller, active ecologist and Florida Master Naturalist, will wrap up the first week with a one-session class on “Local Solutions to our Water Quality Crises” on Thursday, Jan.
 17, at 10 a.m.

-“Behind the Notes” continues on Jan.
-11 and 25 at 4 p.m. in the campus auditorium.
-Each session includes different topics of discussion on composers, conductors, and compositions – enjoy an up-close and personal hour and a half with Maestro Raffaele Ponti of the Charlotte Symphony Orchestra.
+“Behind the Notes” continues Jan.
+25 at 4 p.m. in the campus auditorium.
+The session includes different topics of discussion on composers, conductors, and compositions — enjoy an up-close and personal hour and a half with Maestro Raffaele Ponti of the Charlotte Symphony Orchestra.

 The day trips continue on Jan.
 30, Feb.
 26 – 28, and March 26.
 The January and February trips are full but there is a waiting list.